jonatan-kazmierczak/articles/trinity.md

 Look at yourself now.
 How many eyes and ears do you have?
 How many hands and legs?
 And how many genders do you know?
 Also 2: male and female.
-Can you find number 3 in your body or in the number of genders?

 ## Is the Son equal to the Father?
 Jesus Christ said to his disciples, as it is written in [John 14:28-31](https://biblehub.com/niv/john/14.htm):